JairAntonio22/mizu/docs/spec.md

 ## Purpose

-Mizu aims to be a simple programming language for algorithmic problem solving.
+Mizu to a multi-paradigm programming language for algorithmic problem solving.

 ## Tokens